 A Peek Inside

-- “It’s Not Carpal Tunnel Syndrome” lays out some great information on what to expect from traditional doctors and explains how their methods differ from the methods in the book.
+- (Affiliate link) “It’s Not Carpal Tunnel Syndrome” lays out some great information on what to expect from traditional doctors and explains how their methods differ from the methods in the book.
 The authors explain who may be predisposed to RSI pain and how it comes about.
-Their explanation of the anatomy, especially the thoracic outlet and the nerves involved is very clear and easy to understand.
+Their explanation of anatomy, especially the thoracic outlet and the nerves involved is very clear and easy to understand.

 - They offer explanations for many syndromes that are often associated with RSI.